 Finally, we will work on case studies to explore the potential of at least three possible symbiosis concepts with various levels of integration.
 The case studies will be based on the research conducted and we will prepare them in close collaboration with all stakeholders.
 In this way, we build on the identified technological and legislative challenges.

 In the Road2SID-project, both industry and research partners will make significant contributions based on their point of view and unique expertise.
 The various partners of this consortium have a focus on different forms of co-use, resulting in a consortium with broad expertise in the field of symbiosis in offshore wind.
 We stimulate extensive knowledge exchange between the partners and with the public using different types of work sessions.

 The main outcome of this project will be a roadmap with an assessment of symbiosis opportunities taking into account the legal requirements.
-The roadmap will also outline the technological progress required to realize various types of symbiosis of offshore wind with other functions.
+The roadmap will also outline the technological progress required to realise various types of symbiosis of offshore wind with other functions.
 The roadmap will describe the different possible levels of integration, ranging from adding multiple functions within a wind farm contour to fully symbiosis-inclusive infrastructure.

 This project is supported by TKI Wind op Zee.This project is supported by the Netherlands Enterprise Agency (RVO) and TKI Wind op Zee.
 Project information at the TKI Wind op Zee website